Applying new thinking to the board evaluation process

 - Safeguards.
 Additional safeguards are used to assure the metrics qualities are consistently high.
 In the unusual case where the small sample does not produce a reliable result, TBI reports flag the items and indicate the degree of unreliability.

 - Reports.
 TBI reports provide a great deal of data regarding the consensus of each board.
 A careful examination of TBI reports shows a wide variety of data views to assure the results are both understandable and reliable.
 These combined actions work together to maximize reliability, credibility, and validity of BI reports.

 TBI reports enable boards to make better decisions and take action to improve their performance.

 Our detailed analysis and composite scores highlight the areas that your board should focus on now and in the future.
-Reports provide a clear indication of where opportunities for your board to succeed lie – from the perspective of its structure, policies and practices.
-Further, over time you are able to track your progress both internally and against external board benchmarks.
+Reports provide a clear indication of where opportunities for your board to succeed lie – from the perspective of its structure, policies, and practices.
+Further, over time you can track your progress both internally and against external board benchmarks.
 TBI’s reports are objective, independent, informative, comprehensive and secure.

 Every TBI report is available, at the board’s discretion, both online and via hard copy, and includes: